domingohui/100-days-of-code/log.md

 An alternative would be setting the csrf cookie value within the [headers](https://docs.djangoproject.com/en/1.10/ref/csrf/#ajax).

 **What's next**: Will implement data persistence fully soon.

+##Day 33: February 14, 2017

+**Progress**: Data persistence is working on my app!
+This is exciting.
+I will add more functionalities - adding and removing cards - soon.
+I'm also going to play around Google App Engine and hopefully get to test [trump2cash](https://github.com/maxbbraun/trump2cash) which is super cool :D